The Great Monster Hunter PS2 Online Guide

 Server information

-The following information is on the MH Oldschool server.
+This section details extra information on the MH Oldschool private server.
 If you are looking to connect, read the "how to connect' section above.

 General server information